Private Nonprofit · Bethlehem, Pennsylvania

 Is Moravian University worth the student debt?

-The median student debt at Moravian University is $26,793, while graduates earn a median of $61,860 ten years after enrollment.
-That debt represents about 43% of first-year post-graduation earnings.
-86800.0% of borrowers are repaying their loans within 3 years.
+The median student debt at Moravian University is $26,793, while former students earn a median of $61,860 ten years after enrollment.
+That debt represents about 43% of those annual earnings.
+Among borrowers who completed their program, 84.7% are repaying their loans within 3 years.
 Estimated monthly loan payment is $284.